 Another cool feature of the Hall of Fame 2 is its customizability.
 Three empty slots around the selector switch let you add your own custom verbs.

 With TC Electronic’s TonePrint app you can download artist presets from their library.
-Or you can use the TonePrint Editor software to create your own custom reverb modes.
+Or you can use the TonePrint Editor software to create custom reverb modes.

 • • •

-How’s an electric guitar different from a classic guitar?
+How’s an electric guitar different from a classical guitar?

 More than anything else, in its capacity for producing loud sounds.